joelhawksley/timeframe/README.md

 - Serve as a test bed for learning new technologies.
 - Long term: I expect to run this application for years, if not decades.
-- Stability: I expect the application to run without maintenace indefinitely.
+- Stability: I expect the application to run without maintenance indefinitely.
 - Availability: 100% uptime.
 - Fault tolerance: the application functions when no internet connection is available.
-(Comcast is not 100% reliable and I reset my internet connection daily for 5m in the early morning)

 ## Architecture